 Reading and correctly following a map can be challenging in rough terrain, even for seasoned adventurers.
 Problems often arise around contour lines and accurately determining scale and distance.
 Here are a few things to keep in mind:

-- The space between the contour lines is known as the contour interval.
+- The space between the contours is known as the contour interval.
 This is the difference in elevation between each line, and every map will include this interval in its legend or near its scale.
 If the contour interval is 50 feet, that means that, as you leave one line and move to the next on the map, you are changing your elevation by 50 feet.

-- When the contour lines are spread wide apart indicate flat, or gently sloping ground.
+- When the lines are spread wide apart indicate flat, or gently sloping ground.
 Lines that fit close together indicate steep pitches.
-If you’re lucky enough to see a multiple, nearly overlapping contour lines crossing a river, it’s definitely worth checking out (you may just find an impressive waterfall).
+If you’re lucky enough to see a multiple, nearly overlapping lines crossing a river, it’s definitely worth checking out (you may just find an impressive waterfall).